Lecrapouille/gdcef/addons/gdcef/doc/installation.md

 ## Prerequisites for compiling the native module

-In case of doubt, you can also read the [documentation](https://github.com/stigmee/install) for installing the original project it gives additional information.

 ### Operating System

 *IMPORTANT:* Currently this module is only working for Linux and for